particle-iot/docs/src/content/support/general/product-lifecycle-policy.md

 **End of Support is a hardware-specific phase in which active, ongoing support of a hardware product by Particle's platform and team has ended.**

-Hardware in the End of Support phase has can no longer be purchased in any quantity from Particle and is not guaranteed to be supported by Particle’s official developer tools including our IDEs, SDKs, and mobile applications.
+Hardware in the End of Support phase can no longer be purchased in any quantity from Particle and is not guaranteed to be supported by Particle’s official developer tools including our IDEs, SDKs, and mobile applications.

 Discontinued hardware _can_ still connect to the Particle Device Cloud, but is no longer supported by our SLAs, customer support team, or limited hardware warranties.